pokt-network/docs/content/node/tutorials/zero-to-node/server-setup.md

   - home/paths/node-runner/zero-to-node/server-setup
   - node/tutorials/zero-to-node/server-setup.md
   - home/node/tutorials/zero-to-node/server-setup.md
-description: >-
-  Set up a server to prepare it for being a Pocket node.
-Part 1 of 5 in the Zero to Node tutorial.
+description: Set up a server to prepare it for being a Pocket node.
+Part 1 of 5 in the Zero To Node tutorial.
 ---